dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Create a new project](../assets/images/project-create-new.png)<center>*Form to create a new project.*</center>

-This currently requires essential information such as the project name, a shortname and a shortcode (provided by DaSCH).
+This currently requires essential information such as the project name, a short name, and a shortcode (provided by DaSCH).
 A short project description is mandatory, it can be written in several languages as well as keywords.

 ### Define your project

-From the project workspace, as a project admin (or a system admin), you can access from the side panel:
+From the side panel of the project workspace, as a project admin (or a system admin), you can access:

 * **Project Description**: define your project information
-* **Data Model**: define your data model and the lists of controlled vocabularies
+* **Data Model**: define your data model and the lists of controlled vocabulary
 * **List of Resources**: create a new resource instance
 * **Project Settings**: add users as project members